Paris Métro Line 1: History

-The Parisian metropolitan network has its origins in several decades of debate, more or less bizarre projects and tug of war between the State (which was favourable to the interconnection of large rail networks with large undergrounds) and the City Hall of Paris (which wanted a small-scale network, serving only the inner city with very close stations, effectively prohibiting access to the equipment of the large railway companies).
+The Parisian metropolitan rail network has its origins in several decades of debate, more or less bizarre projects and tug of war between the State (which was favourable to the interconnection of large rail networks with large undergrounds) and the administration of the City of Paris (which wanted a small-scale network, serving only the inner city with very close stations, effectively prohibiting access to the rolling stock of the large railway companies).
 The deterioration of traffic conditions in Paris, the example of foreign capitals and the approach of the 1900 Universal Exhibition convinced the authorities to start construction of the metro.
 The solution proposed by the Mayor of Paris was finally adopted; the State conceded the design and construction of the work to the City of Paris.
 After the adoption by the municipal council on 20 April 1896 of the network project of Fulgence Bienvenüe and Edmond Huet, the "metropolitan railway" was declared a public utility by a law that became effective 30 March 1898.

-In November 1898, the City of Paris decided to undertake preliminary work of the metro network with the construction of the first line of the Parisian subway system.
-Work lasted twenty months under the leadership of engineers Fulgence Bienvenüe and was financed by the municipality of Paris.
-The line was divided into eight parts distributed among several companies.
-On 19 July 1900, the line was opened between Porte Maillot and Porte de Vincennes to connect the various sites of the World Fair.
-Only eight stations were finalised and opened with the inauguration; ten more were gradually opened between 6 August and 1 September 1900.
-The line followed the east–west monument axis in Paris.
-These eighteen stations were entirely built under the control of engineer Fulgence Bienvenüe, the majority of them 75 metres long and 4.10 metres wide.
-In March 1934, the first extension into the suburbs brought service to Château of Vincennes towards the east.
+This "railway of local interest" with electric traction, with a reduced loading gauge of 2.40 m wide and standard gauge, intended for the transport of passengers and their hand luggage, includes six lines: